jestjs/jest/website/versioned_docs/version-28.0/UpgradingToJest28.md

 :::info

-The TypeScript examples from this page will only work as document if you import `jest` from `'@jest/globals'`:
+The TypeScript examples from this page will only work as documented if you import `jest` from `'@jest/globals'`:

 ```ts
 import {jest} from '@jest/globals';